stnor/hue-temp-logger/README.md

 # Temperature logger for Philips HUE
-As Philips is closing down HUE Labs, which was the onlu place that displayed the temperature, I created this small project for logging and displaying the temperature for my four Philips Hue motion detectors.
+As Philips is closing down HUE Labs, which was the only place that displayed the temperature afaik, I created this small project for logging and displaying the temperature for my four Philips Hue motion detectors.

 ## Tech stack